 My husband got a deer this year and between that and the pig we had butchered, our freezer is full.
 In this day and age, what a blessing!
 Am I right?
 We’ve already enjoyed the heart, so last night he pulled out pork for a Pork Ragu I wanted to make for lunch and also a venison backstrap for dinner.
 To say our day was filled with delicious food and love is an understatement.

 Backstrap is like the filet mignon or prime rib of venison.
+This cut of meat runs along the spine, or back of a deer, elk, or moose.
+It’s also known as the venison loin.
 It’s so tender and so easy to overcook.
-But I’m going to share with you the easiest way to make this so you can get it perfect every time!
+This cut is best seared over medium-high heat and served medium-rare.
+I’m going to share with you the easiest way to make this so you can get it perfect every time!
 So let’s get to it.

 What is the backstrap?

 Deer backstrap is just as it sounds.
-It’s the cut of meat that runs along the spine of a deer.
-You only get two per deer, so it’s best to make it count when it comes to a recipe.
+It’s the cut of meat that runs along the spine (side of the spine) of a deer.
+You only get two strips of very tender meat per deer, so it’s best to make it count when it comes to a recipe.
 Check out this image for more of a visual.

 How to cook venison backstraps